-The Garage in Islington has been a mainstay of London’s music scene since 1993, hosting bands like Oasis, Red Hot Chilli Peppers, Radiohead and more.
+The Garage in Islington has been a mainstay of London’s music scene since 1993, hosting bands such as Oasis, Red Hot Chilli Peppers, Radiohead and more.

-The Garage itself has a capacity of 600, it's been restored to its former glory with an all singing all dancing sound system and a fully refurbished bar area.
-There’s some decent food offerings on site as well with the newly kitted out General Store and even a cheeky night club tucked upstairs, Thousand Island, decked out with mirror balls.
+The Garage itself has a capacity of 600 and has been restored to its former glory with a state-of-the-art soundsystem and a fully refurbished bar area.
+There’s some decent food offerings on site as well with the newly kitted out General Store and even a cheeky night club tucked upstairs, renamed Thousand Island, decked out with mirrorballs galore.